dnsimple/dnsimple-developer/content/v2/zones/records.markdown

 ### Errors

 Responds with [HTTP 400](/v2/#bad-request) if validation fails for an operation.
-The error response includes details about the operation which failed:
+The error response includes details about the failed operation:

 ~~~json
 <%= pretty_print_fixture("/api/batchChangeZoneRecords/error_400_create_validation_failed.http") %>